 4. Ramifications: Linear vs. Exponential

 All debt grows over time, but not all debt grows at the same rate.
-While some debts grow steadily and predictably, other debt can grow massively and effect an organization’s ability to conduct business.
+While some debts grow steadily and predictably, other debts can grow massively and affect an organization’s ability to conduct business.

 |Debt that grows in a predictable, linear way and will not completely derail the company if it needs to be taken offline to fix, is good, safe debt.
 This type of debt tends to be smaller issues that limit elements of an organization’s functionality or product rather than the entire organization.
 An example of linear technical debt would be the lack of automated testing for software quality.||Exponential technical debt can cause cascading failure to multiple parts of the organization if it ever hits a break state.
 These technical debts are related to fundamental elements of a company’s business model, and failure to address them impacts not just a company’s tech infrastructure but the reputation and ability of that company to do business.
 An example of this kind of exponential debt would be if a data company had a limit on the amount or throughput of data it could ingest.
 If an organization is carrying more than one instance of exponential technical debt, it is at high risk of default.|